A Comprehensive Survey on Network Traffic Synthesis: From Statistical Models to Deep Learning: DL based generation

 Further advancements were made in ~\cite{meng2023netgpt}, where the authors developed NetGPT, a GPT model pre-trained on extensive network traffic data irrespective of the downstream task that needs to be performed.
 During fine-tuning, task-specific labels (e.g., software identification, source port generation) were added.
 To enhance the dataset for fine-tuning, they shuffled packet headers, as the order of headers was irrelevant for certain tasks.
 However, the token limit posed challenges for flow length during training and generation.
 To mitigate this, ~\cite{qu2024trafficgpt} introduced TrafficGPT, which employed a linear attention mechanism to extend the token scope from 512 to 12,032 tokens.
 They also developed a reversible token representation method to enable bidirectional mapping between pcap files and tokenized representations.
 Metadata like MAC and IP addresses were removed to avoid overfitting.

 With the introduction of GPT-3 models, authors of ~\cite{kholgh2023pac} leveraged GPT-3 Davinci model and GPT-3 Babbage model to synthesize network traffic for various tasks.
-The pipeline of this process would be triggered by a user requesting network traffic either using a specific scenario (e.g., normal traffic data, a Ping-of-Death attack, etc.) or by specifying a set of network protocols (e.g., ICMP, DNS, etc.) Then, a Flow Generator, which is a Python script, produces network flow in text format, i.e. it generates the sequence and textual summary of packets that make up the network traffic, although not creating the actual packets themselves.
+The pipeline of this process would be triggered by a user requesting network traffic either using a specific scenario (e.g., normal traffic data, a Ping-of-Death attack, etc.) or by specifying a set of network protocols (e.g., Internet Control Message Protocol [ICMP], Domain Name System [DNS], etc.) Then, a Flow Generator, which is a Python script, produces network flow in text format, i.e. it generates the sequence and textual summary of packets that make up the network traffic, although not creating the actual packets themselves.
 The flow summary is then passed to the Packet Generator, which is a transformer-based model capable of creating packets using the network flow.
-The packet generator then creates the specified packets and writes them in \texttt{.pcap} format to a file.
-GPT-3 Davinci was used to generate training samples to train the model as it was a more accurate GPT-3 model.
-Then, to reduce the cost and to get faster responses while inferencing, GPT-3 Babbage model was used in the packet generator.
+The packet generator then creates the specified packets and writes them in \texttt{.pcap} format to a file.GPT-3 Davinci generated training samples for accuracy, while GPT-3 Babbage powered the packet generator for cost-efficient and faster inference.